TheC00lestK1dd/TheC00lestK1dd/README.md

 **THIS IS MAINLY FOR PONY TOWN , BUT ALSO APPLIES TO DISCORD IN SOME ASPECTS !**

-heya , pony town player or discord user ,, this is my info page if you want to get to know me better !!
-Read the whole thing please ..
+heya , pony town player or discord user ,, this is my info page if you want to get to know me better !! read the whole thing please ..

 the linked pronouns.cc has some info in it , such as my sexuality and gender flags , along with names , plus some terms you can call me by !

-I always have the busy status on both pony town and discord !! it's my default ,, I don't use any different status besides away when I am , you guessed it , away ..
+I always have the busy status on both pony town and discord !!
+It's my default ,, I don't use any different status besides away when I am , you guessed it , away ..

 I often disconnect from pony town or discord voice calls due to my shitty pc or my internet cutting out .
 I promise I am not trying to leave on purpose !